RealMahmoud/Idena-voting/README.md

 # Idena Vote features #
-#### Idena vote is the  most customized polls website where you can do the following :
+#### https://idena.vote is the most customized polls website where you can do the following :
 1. hide your DNA address
 2. accept donations without revealing your main address
 3. Have a profile with bio , username and donations address